 Conclusions

 We have found that estimating the age of a simple hydrocarbon mixture is feasible by first applying a classification model based on PLS-DA that can predict whether a sample is relatively fresh or highly weathered.
-A LWR method can then be used to predict the age of a sample with reasonable accuracy; Class 1 samples (< 12 hrs exposure time) estimated to within 40 minutes for all data sets and class 2 samples (20-100 hrs exposure time) to within 5.6 hours.
-Currently, work to extend this approach to more complex samples (gasoline) with comprehensive two-dimensional gas chromatographic separation is underway.
-Similar chemometric techniques will be applied to the GC×GC profiles.
+A LWR method can then be used to predict the age of a sample with reasonable accuracy; Class 1 samples (< 12 h exposure time) estimated to within 40 minutes for all data sets and Class 2 samples (20-100 h exposure time) to within 5.6 hours.
+We have also demonstrated the use of y-gradient GLSW for smoothing of replicate measurements of samples and removing X-block variance.

 Acknowledgements